TomMitchell1/NSXT-Terraform/README.md

 To use this configuration there are a few changes that you will need to make.

+- Within the terraform.tfvars file, configure account information for your NSX-T environment to allow terraform access.
 - Modify the overlay and vlan transport zone names to the display name of your configured transport zones.
 - Change the ID associated with your tier-0 router.
 This can be found from within the NSX-T manager UI.
 - Modify the 4 logical router downlink port subnets to the networks ranges you wish to configure on this subnet.
 The 10.0.x.x ranges used are just example ranges.